 The College of Education offers the Master of Arts in Teaching (M.A.T.) degree or a similar graduate non-degree program option for those interested in acquiring initial teacher certification in the fields of Middle Grades Education, Special Education, Secondary Education fields (biology, broad fields science, business, chemistry, economics, English, family and consumer sciences, history, geography, mathematics, physics, and political science), and a P-12 Education field (Spanish education).
-An undergraduate post-baccalaureate option is available for those interested in acquiring initial teacher certification in the areas of Early Childhood Education, Health and Physical Education, or Music Education.
-(See Undergraduate Catalog for more information.)
-A bachelor’s degree is required for admission into an alternative teacher certification program and, in most cases, must be in a discipline related to the teaching field.
+Concentrations are also offered in Early Childhood and Health and Physical Education.

 Master of Arts in Teaching

-For admission to the M.A.T., students must have their transcripts evaluated by Georgia Southern University’s Certification Coordinator and they must meet all Teacher Education Program (TEP) admission and retention requirements, including an overall GPA of 2.50 or higher over all college course work attempted.
+For admission to the M.A.T., students must have their transcripts evaluated by Georgia Southern University’s College of Education Graduate Academic Services Center and they must meet all Teacher Education Program (TEP) admission and retention requirements, including an overall GPA of 2.50 or higher over all college course work attempted.
 Prospective students should contact the College of Education Graduate Academic Services Center with questions and go to http://coe.georgiasouthern.edu for an Application for Evaluation for Initial Teacher Certification.
 The completed application should be submitted along with transcripts and payment of the required fee ($25.00).
 Allow at least two weeks for the evaluation process to be completed.
 Evaluations will be mailed to the applicant upon completion.